Building Slint on macOS with the skia backend

 Rust printed out the linker command it was using to invoke gcc with so I could look through that but there was nothing referencing a spec file there.

 I figured it might be something set up incorrectly on my local machine but there’s practically no documentation about where gcc looks for specs files.
 I ended up downloading the gcc source (thank heavens for apt source!) and grepping it for “cannot read spec file”, which lead me to the load_specs() function in gcc/gcc.c.
 Ok.
 So I poked around that file, following the thread of function calls around and just sort of looking for anything.
 I eventually noticed startfile_prefixes which appeared to be where they searched for specs.
 Searching around the file led me to a section where it looped over LIBRARY_PATH and added each component to startfile_prefixes.
-This stuck out to be because I had LIBRARY_PATH set in my env.
+This stuck out to me because I had LIBRARY_PATH set in my env.

 I looked at it more closely and noticed it was